rijuvenator/natural-time/README.md

 ### Base 10, a.k.a.
 Home Base

 One reason the metric system is so easy to use is that its units are factors of 10, which happens to be the **base** we write all our numbers in.
 What this means is that we write numbers as a sequence of digits, or numerals, multiplied by powers of 10.
-This is home base, the most familiar and common way of writing numbers, and it's so ubiquitous we don't even think about it, so for thr
+This is home base, the most familiar and common way of writing numbers, and it's so ubiquitous we don't even think about it.

 Let's say we have a number like 73.5.
 We don't think about this every day, but this is actually shorthand for